-What if we told you there was a way to quickly take out a healthy loan without the risk of bankruptcy?
-Well, there is, and they’re called non recourse stock loans.
+What if we told you there was a way to quickly take out a loan without the need for a personal guarantee?
+Well, there is, and they're called non-recourse stock loans.

-With these loans, you put a few stocks up as collateral, and all your other property stays safe.
+With these loans, you put your shares of a publicly traded company up as security and all your other property stays safe.

-To take out a non recourse loan, you put up a piece of property as collateral.
-Then, if you can’t pay the loan back, the lending agency seizes your collateral.
+To take out a non-recourse loan, you put up a piece of property to secure the loan.
+Then, if you can't pay the loan back, the lender seizes the property.

 In contrast, if you default on a (more traditional) recourse loan, you owe the lender the full value of the loan.